 If you are on a wood subfloor, you will have to install a concrete board.
 If you are on a concrete slab, you can skip this step.
 Mix up some thinset and put it on the backside of the concrete board.
 Press the concrete board down onto the floor and then hammer nails down into each hole on the board.

 Take the tape measure and determine the center point of the room from both walls.
 Snap two chalk lines to help you know where the center of the room is.

 Spread out some thinset with your trowel.
 Place the first tile in one of the corners of the chalk lines that you snapped.
 Press the tile down firmly into the thinset.
 Put a spacer on each corner of the tile and place another tile next to it, up against the spacer.
 Continue laying tiles in this manner.

 When you get to the edge of a cabinet or wall, you will need to cut the tile to fit.
 Measure out the distance for the cut on a tile and then cut it with your wet saw.

 Leave the tile alone for 24 hours to dry.
-Do not step on the tile in this time.
+Do not step on the tile at this time.

 Apply grout to the joints of the tile with a trowel.